WDI-SEA/python-recursion-challenges/README.md

 * Fork and clone this repo, and cd into python-recursion-challenges
 * each challenge is in a `.py` file so you can work on them one at time and use the command `python <filename>.py` to check your work
-* the challenges are ranked from least to most challenging, so start with number one

 ## Tips and Tricks